choonginlee/PRETT/README.md

 ## Easy Running Example ##

-1. Run stringsgen.sh in the root directory of ptmsg
+1. Make 'binstring' directory and run 'strings_extractor.sh' in the root directory.
 - It generates tokens from basic binaries of your own linux OS.

-2. If strings are generated from binaries, check binstring/ directory.
-- There should a lot of txt files which contain strings extracted from target binaries
+2. If strings are generated from binaries, the 'binstring/' directory should contain a lot of txt files which contain strings extracted from target binaries.

-3. Then run tokenizer.py by specifying binstring/ directory as an arguemnt.
-- Ex ) $ python tokenizer.py ./binstring/
-- It refines appropriate tokens from the strings
+3. Make 'tokenfile' directory and run 'token_refiner.py' to refine appropriate tokens from the strings extracted in step 1.
+  $ python token_refiner.py ./binstring/

-4. If tokens are generated and refined from strings, check tokenfile/ directory.
-- There should a lot of txt files which contain tokens refined from strings
+4. If tokens are generated and refined, the 'tokenfile/' directory should containt a lot of txt files which contain tokens refined from strings.

-5. Then run modeller.py by specifying target FTP server as an arguemnt (permission needed)
+5. Then run modeller_{ftp,smtp,http}.py specifying target FTP, SMTP, HTTP server IP as its arguemnt (permission needed)
-- Ex ) $ sudo python modeller.py [Target IP]
+- Ex ) $ sudo pythonmodeller_{ftp,smtp,http}.py [Target IP]

 6. You will see the requests automatically generated and responses of them.
+We expect a clear state machine is drawn in a file in the root directory, but it may run so long time in case the implemnetaion of the server binary is too complex.
+We encourage users to quit the process as the job achieved desirable result with heuristics.

 !
 For the better performance, disable PAM in vsftpd.
 (Ubuntu)